-Harekat Tahrir Eritrea, Mahber Show’Ate or Eritrean Liberation Movement (ELM) was established in November 1958 by five young Moslem Eritrean exiles residing in Port Sudan.
-The group included Mohamed Said Nawud, Saleh Ahmed Iyay, Yasin el Gade, Mohammed el Hassan and Said Sabr.
+Harekat Tahrir Eritrea, Mahber Shob’Ate or Eritrean Liberation Movement (ELM) was established in November 1958 by five young Moslem Eritrean exiles residing in Port Sudan.
+The group included Mohamed Said Nawud, Saleh Ahmed Iyay, Yasin Aqeda, Mohammed el Hassan and Said Sabr.
 They were all in their in their twenties and without prior affiliation to the political parties of the earlier decade.
 They were conscious of the harmful effects of the religious divisions which had pitted Christian against Moslem in the 1940s.
 Being close to the Eritrean-Sudanese border, Port Sudan was ideally suited for flow of news, arms and people.
 The principal leader was Mohammed Said Nawud.
 He had contacts with the Sudanese Communist Party (SCP) which was well organized for that time.

 The main objectives of ELM were to strengthen the unity of Eritreans and forming a militant clandestine movement that can lead to a armed revolution.
 Unity was very critical at the time since divisions around religious lines was a major issue of the time.
 The ultimate objective was to start revolution.
 According founder Mohammed Said Naud, the four stages ELM outlined were establishing a movement, recruitment, enlightenment and action, where action would translate into a revolution.

 Influenced by the SCP, the ELM organized clandestine cells through out Eritrea and Ethiopia.
 Each cell would consist of seven members (and hence Mahber Shob’Ate, “fellowship or cell of seven”) and each member was instructed to recruit six others to form a new cell.
 Using this strategy, the movement spread in the towns of Eritrea.